-- i) written warning or reprimand;
+- a) written warning or reprimand;

-- ii) suspension with pay;
+- b) suspension with pay;

-- iii) suspension without pay;
+- c) suspension without pay;

-- iv) dismissal for just cause.
+- d) dismissal for just cause.

-34.4 Written Warning or Reprimand
+38.5 Written Warning or Reprimand

 - a) A "warning" is defined as counsel to desist from a specified action or behaviour.
-A "reprimand" is defined as a severe, formal or official rebuke or censure. - b) A warning or reprimand will be conveyed in a written statement by the University President to a Member.
+A "reprimand" is defined as a severe, formal or official rebuke or censure. - b) A warning or reprimand will be conveyed in a written statement by the University President to the Member.
 It must be clearly identified as a disciplinary measure and must contain a clear statement of the reasons for issuing the warning or reprimand and a statement of the actions that the Member should take to correct the conduct.
-The warning or reprimand will be placed in the Member's personnel files. - c) If a Member disagrees with a warning or reprimand, he may file a reply which will be placed in his personnel files.
+The Member shall be given reasonable opportunity to take corrective action.
+The warning or reprimand will be placed in the Member's Official Personnel File.

+c) If the Member disagrees with a warning or reprimand, the Member may file a reply which will be placed in their Official Personnel File.

-34.5 Suspension
+38.6 Suspension

-- a) Suspension is the act of the University President or designate relieving a Member of all or a portion of his University duties and privileges, with or without pay, for just cause.
-Only the University President or designate may suspend a Member. - b) When the University President or designate is satisfied that there is just cause that a Member be suspended, the University President or designate shall give written notification to the Member of the dates of commencement and termination of the suspension, the conditions of the suspension, and a written statement of the reasons.
-The University President or designate shall forward a copy of the suspension letter to the President of the Association and place another in the Member's personnel files. - c) The Association has the right to refer the suspension of a Member directly to arbitration as outlined in Article 37.7 to 37.11.
+- a) Suspension is the act of the University President or designate relieving a Member of all or a portion of their University duties and privileges, with or without pay, for just cause.
+Only the University President or designate may suspend a Member. - b) When the University President or designate is satisfied that there is just cause that a Member be suspended, the University President or designate shall give written notification to the Member of the reason(s) for the suspension, dates of commencement and termination of the suspension, and the conditions of the suspension.
+The University President or designate shall forward a copy of the suspension letter to the RRUFA President and place a copy of the suspension letter in the Member's Official Personnel File in accordance with Article 14. - c) The Association has the right to refer the suspension of a Member directly to arbitration as outlined in Article 41.7 to Article 41.7. - d) For the purposes of Article 38.6 a) and Article 38.6 b) "designate" shall be limited to the Vice-President Academic and Provost or any individual appointed in an acting capacity for the University President or the Vice-President Academic and Provost.

-34.6 Dismissal for Just Cause
+38.7 Dismissal for Just Cause